huss-osman/aws-labs/README.md

 Each assignment focuses on building practical AWS solutions through real-world cloud architectures, deployment workflows, troubleshooting, production-style environments, and industry-standard cloud engineering practices.

-The focus throughout this repository is understanding how AWS services integrate to build secure cloud infrastructure through projects.
+The focus of this repository is how AWS services integrate to build secure cloud infrastructure through projects.

 ---